programmfabrik/easydb-documentation/content/tutorials/jsonimport/_index.en.md

 4. [Collections](#collections) and collection objects

-5. If necessary, [import second versions](#importing-of-second-versions-of-objects) of objects to link to objects that could not be referenced in the first import round.
+5. If necessary, [update imported objects](#5-updating-of-imported-objects) to link to objects that could not be referenced in the first import round.

 6. Load the manifest in the JSON Importer and [start the migration](#6-starting-the-migration)